Arlington Memorial Amphitheater: Design

+Construction

 The site chosen for the new Memorial Amphitheater was the top of a hill about 1000 ft south of Arlington House.
 A gravel pit, opened in the mid-1800s, existed there previously.

 Ground for Memorial Amphitheater was broken on March 1, 1915.
 President Woodrow Wilson laid its cornerstone in a ceremony on October 13, 1915.
 A copper box placed in a hollowed out section of the cornerstone contained a copy of the United States Constitution, a copy of the United States Declaration of Independence, the Bible, the flag of the United States, one each of every coin and postage stamp then in circulation, a Congressional directory, a telephone directory of the District of Columbia, an autographed photograph of President Wilson, and several items connected with Arlington National Cemetery.
 Kimball participated in the ground-breaking and cornerstone ceremonies, but did not live to see the amphitheater completed: He died on May 15, 1916.

 Excavation of the foundation was complete by the end of June 1915.
 Concrete foundations had also been laid and cured, and most of the brick foundation was in place as well.
 Most of the amphitheater's foundation was complete by June 30, 1916.
 The foundation included 629,000 bricks, 24 ST of structural steel, and 21644 cuyd of marble (for the exterior of the structure).
 The Guastavino tile system, patented in 1885, was used to create arches and vaults in the basement.
 More than 2500 sqft of this tile were used.
 The heating, clean water, and sewage systems were also complete.
 The Corps of Engineers also finished the architectural drawings for the approaches around the amphitheater as well, and was ready to start work on them.

 A major design changed also occurred in June 1915.
 Originally, plans for the amphitheater called for wooden balustrades, plaster moldings, cement floors and ceilings, and wooden doors.
 But on June 26, all of these materials were changed to marble.
 The total cost of the changes was $41,000.